Takeaways from the dramatic opening statements of the Oath Keepers trial - KTVZ

 Judge stresses that jury is unbiased

-Early into Monday’s proceedings, Judge Amit Mehta went to great lengths to emphasize that the jury had “no preconceived” prejudices towards the Oath Keepers and the defendants specifically.
+Early into Monday’s proceedings, Mehta went to great lengths to emphasize that the jury had “no preconceived” prejudices towards the Oath Keepers and the defendants specifically.

 He did so while explaining why he was denying a request from the defendants that the case be transferred to Virginia.
 Mehta ticked through statistics from the jury selection process that shed light on how the jurors had responded to questions meant to test their impartiality.